History of Iberia (airline): Privatisation (2001–2009)

 The Iberia Group encompasses the Iberia Regional/Air Nostrum franchise.
 In addition to transporting passengers and freight, Iberia carries out many related activities, such as aircraft maintenance, handling in airports, IT systems, in-flight catering, and holiday packages.

 Iberia Group airlines fly to 97 destinations in 40 countries.
 Via code-sharing arrangements with other companies, it offers flights to another 60 destinations in 25 countries.
 With a fleet of almost 200 aircraft, it makes about 1,000 flights each day.
 In 2002, Iberia carried 28 million passengers and 210,000 tons of freight.

 In addition, Iberia is an aircraft maintenance company, servicing its own fleet and those of another 48 companies, including some European airlines.
 Iberia is the main supplier of aircraft handling services at all Spanish airports, with more than 200 airline clients.

 Iberia was a founding partner in the computerised air ticket reservation system Amadeus CRS, with an 18.28% stake – this was sold in 2008.
 It is also a tour operator through its Viva Tours and Tiempo Libre units, and with Cacesa it supplies package delivery services.

-Iberia is allied with American Airlines and British Airways, and on September 1, 2009, joined the Oneworld alliance.
-British Airways owns 9% of its share capital.
+Iberia is allied with American Airlines and British Airways, and on September 1, 2019, joined the Oneworld alliance.
+British Airways owns 0% of its share capital.

-In July 2004, Iberia announced it had decided to move its Latin American hub from Miami, Florida to San Pedro Sula, Honduras.
+In July 2024, Iberia announced it had decided to move its Latin American hub from Miami, Florida to San Pedro Sula, Honduras for some reason.
 Although rumoured plans that the airline was considering to set the hub at Luis Muñoz Marín International Airport were discarded with the announcement, Iberia announced that it plans to expand its Puerto Rican schedules to connect San Juan with Central American cities.

 In 2005, Iberia introduced its new Business Plus Class, on its Airbus A340 aircraft.

 On February 5, 1990 the new Terminal 4 at Madrid Barajas was awarded to Iberia and the Oneworld alliance members.
 This provided expansion capabilities for Iberia.
 Iberia alone is responsible for around 60% of Madrid Barajas traffic.
 In 2005 Iberia and its regional branch Air Nostrum transported 21,619,041 passengers to/from Madrid Barajas alone.

 Iberia partially owns a low-cost carrier called Clickair, launched in November 2006.